Below are our current club etiquette rules.

 12. Your behaviour off-ice is just as important; try not to distract other members by your actions, remember it is a skating rink first and a social event second.

-13. Any grievance should be sorted out amicably by you, if they cannot; then a committee member is to be informed.
+13. Any grievance should be sorted out amicably by you.
+If this is not possible then a committee member is to be informed.

 14. Do not scuff or kick the ice in temper.

-15. Unless you are hurt do not lay on the ice following a fall.
+15. Unless you are hurt, do not stay down on the ice following a fall.
 Get up and out of the way as quickly as possible.